NOTE: New users looking for instructions for how to get started recording with ModelTalker should begin at this link.

 Using your voice in other programs

 In addition to using our ModelTalker2.exe program to hear your voice, it should be selectable as the Windows default Synthetic Speech voice in the Speech Control Panel.
 ModelTalker voices conform to the SAPI 5.0 standard as defined by Microsoft.
 Any speech-aware software that also adheres to SAPI 5 should be able to use this voice as well.
 Note that Microsoft has defined a second, less widely used TTS standard for software that is intended primarily for mobile versions purchased through their online software store.
 Our voices do not currently work with software that can only use that standard.

 Adjusting your voice

-The SAPI speech controls provide limited control of your voice, however, by using the ModelTalker2.exe program there are many additional voice settings you can control under the Settings > Synthesis menu.
+The SAPI speech controls provide limited control of your voice, but by using the ModelTalker2.exe program there are many additional voice settings you can control under the Settings > Synthesis menu.
 You are welcome to try changing these settings to see if they produce improvements in your synthetic voice.
 When you close ModelTalker2, your changes to the settings will be saved as the new default settings.

 In the Settings dialog, there is a button to Restore Defaults if you find that you do not like changes you have introduced, so don’t be afraid to experiment.